 The implementation of such projects and the receipt of economic benefits from them will increase the interest of both the participants in the inter-Afghan conflict and external forces in a peaceful settlement of the Afghan crisis and an early stabilization of the situation.
 And with financial benefits, you will come to the realization that trading is much more profitable than fighting.
 A regional consensus built on this truth will be far stronger than any political agreement or geopolitical deal.

 Therefore, by supporting the establishment of Afghanistan as a bridge connecting Central and South Asia, we are solving not only socio-economic and transport-communication problems, but also making a significant contribution to ensuring regional security and stability of these regions.

-Eldor Aripov is the director of the Institute for Strategic and Interregional Studies under the President of Uzbekistan.
+Eldor Aripov is the director of the Institute for Strategic and Regional Studies under the President of the Republic of Uzbekistan.